 An online visit with the owner and a visit to our school can help you understand the vibe of the campus.
 You will be welcomed into a professional, yet comfortable family environment.

-If you’re interested in enrolling in the January 2024, program to become a Licensed Massage Therapist, with a Specialty in Medical Massage and Wellness — there are a couple options, call now to discuss.
+If you’re interested in enrolling in the Nov 14th, 2024, program in Peoria, AZ, to become a Licensed Massage Therapist, with a Specialty in Medical Massage and Wellness -call now to discuss.
 Click here to download our Catalog.
 The next step is to call us for a personal tour: 800-615-1342.
-Once this cohort is full, we will start a waitlist for a possible 2nd Fall Cohort.
+Once this cohort is full, we will start a waitlist.